 If the system does not have the next smallest device being targeted, it will open the main form size, and the user will need to scroll horizontally to see the entire form if the form was built wider than the screen of the device its being viewed on.
 Read more below about the main form.

-Language-specific devices can also be targeted, whereby the form will open based on the user's device-level language settings.
-If the a French user has their device settings in the French language, and the study they are doing data entry on has a form targeted to French, the user will see that version of the form.
+Language - specific devices can also be targeted, whereby the form will open based on the user's device-level language settings.
+For example, If a French user has their device settings in the French language, and the study they are doing data entry on has a form targeted to French, the user will see that version of the form.
+Any data variable queries will also be presented in the device language, but the query text itself in the queries report will be stored in English.

 Lastly, the device type "PDF" can be used to create paper versions of the electronic forms.
 This version will never be displayed to end users.
 Instead, its specifically a tool for form builders to create paper CRFs for printing.